Kobe Bryant: Adjusting to the NBA (1996–1999)

 Bryant debuted in the Summer Pro League in Long Beach, California, scoring 25 points in front of a standing-room-only crowd.
 Defenders struggled to get in front of him, and his performance excited West and Lakers coach Del Harris.
-He scored 36 points in the finale and finished with averages of 24.5 points and 5.3 rebounds in four games.
+Bryant scored 36 points in the finale and finished with averages of 24.5 points and 5.3 rebounds in four games.
 As a rookie in 1996–97, Bryant mostly came off the bench behind guards Eddie Jones and Nick Van Exel.
 At the time, he was the second-youngest player ever to play in an NBA game (18 years, 72 days) and also became the youngest NBA starter (18 years, 158 days).
 Initially, Bryant played limited minutes, but as the season continued, he began to see some more playing time.

-By the end of the season, he averaged 15.5 minutes a game.
-During the All-Star weekend, Bryant participated in the Rookie Challenge and won the 1997 Slam Dunk Contest, becoming the youngest dunk champion at the age of 18.
+By the end of the season, Bryant averaged 15.5 minutes a game.
+During the All-Star weekend, he participated in the Rookie Challenge and won the 1997 Slam Dunk Contest, becoming the youngest dunk champion at the age of 18.
 Bryant's performance throughout the year earned him a spot on the NBA All-Rookie Second Team with fellow bench teammate Travis Knight.

 The Lakers advanced to the Western Conference semifinals in the playoffs against the Utah Jazz, when Bryant was pressed into a lead role at the end of Game 5.
 Byron Scott missed the game with a sprained wrist, Robert Horry was ejected for fighting with Utah's Jeff Hornacek, and Shaquille O'Neal fouled out with 1:46 remaining in the fourth quarter.
 Bryant shot four air balls at the end of the game; the Jazz won 98–93 in overtime to eliminate the Lakers 4–1.
-He first missed a game-winning two-point jump shot in the fourth quarter, and then misfired 3 three-point field goals in overtime, including two tying shots in the final minute.
+He first missed a game-winning two-point jump shot in the fourth quarter, and then misfired three three-point field goals in overtime, including two tying shots in the final minute.
 O'Neal commented that "[Bryant] was the only guy who had the guts at the time to take shots like that."